feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 ## Choosing an Integrator Technology

-The Feature Hub allows for different technology choices for the integrator as well as for Feature Apps that the specific integrator supports.
+The Feature Hub allows for different technology choices for the integrator as well as for Feature Apps supported by the integrator.
 While it is possible to build a custom solution tailored to the UI frameworks or libraries of choice using the primitives provided by the [`@feature-hub/core`][core-api] package, the [`@feature-hub/react`][react-api] and [`@feature-hub/dom`][dom-api] package provide out-of-the-box solutions for building an integrator.

 The [`@feature-hub/dom`][dom-api] package uses Web Components as a basis.
 It wraps Feature Apps into a shadow DOM and doesn't rely on the presence of any big